Western NY death toll rises to 27 from cold, storm chaos | Science-Environment

 - United States

-The death toll from a pre-Christmas blizzard that paralysed the Buffalo area and much of the country has risen to 27 in western New York authorities said Monday as the region dug out from one of the worst weather-related disasters in its history.
+The death toll from a Buffalo-area blizzard rose to 27 in western New York, authorities said Monday as the region reeled from one of the worst weather-related disasters in its history.
+Much of the rest of the United States was hit by ferocious winter conditions.

-The dead have been found in their cars, homes and in snowbanks.
+The dead around Buffalo were found in their cars, homes and in snowbanks.
 Some died while shovelling snow.
 The storm that walloped much of the country is now blamed for at least 48 deaths nationwide, with rescue and recovery efforts continuing Monday.

+With many grocery stores in the area closed and driving bans in place, some people pleaded on social media for donations of food and diapers.

+The National Weather Service said Monday that up to 9 more inches of snow could fall in some areas through Tuesday.

-Huge snowdrifts nearly covered cars Monday and there were thousands of houses, some adorned in unlit holiday displays, that have been dark from a lack of power.
+Huge snowdrifts nearly covered cars Monday and thousands of houses, some adorned in unlit holiday displays, have been dark from a lack of power.

-The massive storm is expected to claim more lives because it trapped some residents inside houses and knocked out power to tens of thousands of homes and businesses.
+The massive storm is expected to claim more lives because it trapped some residents inside houses.

-The National Weather Service said Sunday the frigid arctic air “enveloping much of the eastern half of the US'' will move away slowly.

-Buffalo saw hurricane-force winds and snow causing whiteout conditions that paralyzed emergency response efforts.
+Relief is coming this week, though, with forecasts calling for temperatures to slowly rise, said Ashton Robinson Cook, a meteorologist with the National Weather Service.

+"Nothing like what we had last week,'' said said adding that the bomb cyclone — when atmospheric pressure drops very quickly in a strong storm — has weakened.
+It developed near the Great Lakes, stirring up blizzard conditions, including heavy winds and snow.

-New York Gov Kathy Hochul said almost every fire truck in the city was stranded Saturday and she implored people Sunday to respect an ongoing driving ban in the region.
-The National Weather Service said the snow total at the Buffalo Niagara International Airport stood at 43 inches (1.1 metres) at 7 am Sunday.
+New York Gov. Kathy Hochul said almost every fire truck in Buffalo was stranded Saturday and she implored people Sunday to respect an ongoing driving ban in the region.
+The National Weather Service said the snow total at the Buffalo Niagara International Airport stood at 49.2 inches (1.25 meters) at 7 a.m.
+Sunday.
 Officials said the airport would be shut through Tuesday morning.

 Two people died in their suburban Cheektowaga, New York, homes Friday when emergency crews could not reach them in time to treat their medical conditions.
 Erie County Executive Mark Poloncarz said 10 more people died there during the storm, including six in Buffalo, and warned there may be more dead.